 New Alcohol Use Disorder Criteria

 There has been a fundamental, science-based change in the current edition.
 It is the rejection of the “either-or'” theory.
-That theory has been promoted by Alcoholics Anonymous for 80 years and is widely accepted.
-But it is an ideology not supported by science.
-The former dichotomy has been replaced by a continuum or spectrum of alcohol misuse.
+Alcoholics Anonymous has promoted that theory for 80 years.
+But science does not support it.
+The former dichotomy is now a spectrum of alcohol misuse.
 It’s consistent with scientific evidence.

 Alcohol Use Disorder: Implications

-Although this is a major improvement conceptually, the National Council on Alcoholism and Drug Dependence expressed alarm.
+Although this is a major improvement, the National Council on Alcoholism and Drug Dependence expressed alarm.
 The new criteria established for alcohol use disorder will classify millions more Americans as having alcoholism.1 It warned that

 “Some experts are concerned that people who binge drink in their late teens and early adulthood could be seen as mild alcoholics.
 According to Time.com, about 40 percent of college students engage in binge drinking frequently enough that they might qualify for the new diagnosis, but only 5 percent of graduates over 26 are current alcoholics.
 Dr. Allen Frances, who chaired the task force that wrote the earlier edition of the DSM, said, ‘The DSM-5 decision to lump beginning drinkers with end-stage alcoholics was driven by researchers who are not sensitive to how the label would play out in young people’s lives.'”2